AlirezaValipourm/smart-insurance/README.md

 - The API supports pagination, sorting, and filtering for submissions
 - The API returns both data and metadata (columns, total items) for submissions
 - The app uses Next.js backend as Proxy to prevent CORS errors
-## Deployment

-The application is deployed on Vercel at [https://smart-insurance.vercel.app](https://smart-insurance.vercel.app)